acoli-repo/olia/docs/linking.md

 - validate TTL, e.g., using http://ttl.summerofcode.be/
 - open and correct in Protege and proceed as in a.

+## 1.c From a List of Tags

-## 1.c from a list of tags (as extracted from a corpus)
+If no other documentation is available, a list of tags (along with examples) may be extracted from a corpus, if a language expert can interpret these while creating the annotation model.

-In principle, this follows the same procedure, but the initial creation process can be automatized.
+In principle, this follows the same procedure, but the initial creation process an be automatized.

 - Assume that the source data comes in, say, 3 columns (tag, category, label; there can be more columns, or the label column may be missing).
 If there is no category column, create one manually.